Global well-posedness for the generalized derivative nonlinear Schr\"odinger equation: Preliminaries

 A frequency envelope for $u$ in $X$ is a positive sequence $(a_j)_{j\in \mathbb{N}_0}$ such that

 We say that a frequency envelope is admissible if $a_0\approx 1$ and it is slowly varying, meaning that

 An admissible frequency envelope always exists, say by

-In \eqref{env1} - and in the definitions of the $X^s_T$ and $H^s_x$ frequency envelope formulas defined later - there is a slight notational conflict, and $P_0u$ should really be interpreted as $P_{\leq 0}u.$ \begin{remark}Frequency envelopes will be particularly convenient for expediting the proof of continuous dependence later on. \end{remark}
+In \eqref{env1} - and in the definitions of the $X^s_T$ and $H^s_x$ frequency envelope formulas defined later - there is a slight notational conflict, and $P_0u$ should really be interpreted as $P_{\leq 0}u.$ \begin{remark}Frequency envelopes will be particularly convenient for expediting the proof of continuous dependence later on.
+See \cite{primer} for an expository example of the use of frequency envelopes and \cite{Euler,MHD_sharp,ifrim2020compressible} for applications in more diverse settings. \end{remark}